Sorry, you need to enable JavaScript to visit this website.

 Each statement will be presented for you to rate on the seven-point scale.
 Respond to all statements in terms of your typical work behaviour.

-I enjoy having to solve complex problems.
+Example statement: I enjoy having to solve complex problems.

 Depending on your responses throughout the exercise, you may also be asked to rank statements.
 When ranking statements, you will be asked to select the statement that is most like you.

-Of the following statements, please select the one that is most like you.
+Of the following statements, please select the one that is most like you:

 • I am patient when dealing with others.